February 1, 2022

 Now here's something that should get you and your team interested.
 By using smart IVR, you can reduce your agents’ workload (and stress) by having the system answer simple questions and solve basic issues.
 For example, is it necessary for a caller to wait in line to speak to a human agent if they just want to check their bank balance or ask about office hours?
 Such requests can frustrate the caller who has to wait on hold and the agent who will have more work, especially during peak times.

 A virtual assistant can answer most of those simple questions itself in a matter of seconds.
 But what if it can’t answer a question or understand what the customer wants to do?
-Then the caller will be automatically transferred to the right live agent who can help with the case and already has all of the customer’s information at hand, including their identity based on the passive voice biometrics used while they were talking with the IVR.
+Then the caller will be automatically transferred to the right live agent who can help with the case and already has all of the customer’s information at hand, including their identity based on the passive voice biometric identification used while they were talking with the IVR.

 Interactive voice response systems were developed to help customers get the help they want more quickly.
 But sometimes a basic menu does more harm than good, possibly even causing customers to dread having to call for support.